EmediongFrancis/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # Configuration Management.

+This project deals with the configuration management of the systems using Puppet.

 ## Background Context

 When I was working for SlideShare, I worked on an auto-remediation tool called Skynet that monitored, scaled and fixed Cloud infrastructure.
 I was using a parallel job-execution system called MCollective that allowed me to execute commands to one or multiple servers at the same time.
 I could apply an action to a selected set of servers by applying a filter such as the server’s hostname or any other metadata we had (server type, server environment…).
 At some point, a bug was present in my code that sent nil to the filter method.